 Dysfunction of the proprioceptive system - a challenge for the child and parents

 When a child behaves clumsy every day, loud, painful and destroys various objects, parents are often frustrated.
 Their most difficult but important task is to understand that the child is a victim of this disorder.
-It is aware of it every time it is different from its peers.
-When he meets with constant attention, misunderstanding, and even ostracism, his sense of worth falls to zero.
-This way, you cannot get out of the trouble.
+They become aware of it every time that they are different from their peers.
+When he/she meets with constant attention, misunderstanding, and even ostracism, his/her sense of worth falls to zero.
+This way, you cannot get out of trouble.

 It is very important to undertake sensory integration therapy.
-Through regular work and exercise, it is possible to achieve such skills that in adult life, they can handle as well as other well-functioning people.
+Through regular work and exercise, it is possible to achieve such skills rather than in adult life, they can handle it as well as other well-functioning people.